cavineers/Vision2021/README.md

 6. download the data.yaml, custom_yolov5s.yaml, and a best.pt files from the menu in the left side of the screen.
 7. push those files to the repository

 To test against images clone this repository and then put the testing images into the test_imgs dir and type `python3 detect.py --weights ./best.pt  --source ./test_imgs` in a terminal to run a detection.
-It will output the resulted images into the runs directory.
+It will output the resulted images into the runs directory.\
+To run against a webcam in real time run this command `python3 detect.py --weights ./best.pt  --source 0` changing the source to be 0.

+### To create a venv (Using python 3.8 since 3.9 does not work yet with certain packages)
+1. download virtualenv with pip3
+2. run `python3 -m venv /path/to/new/virtual/environment`
+3. enter the venv with `source venv/bin/activate`
+4. install the required dependancies in the virtual environment using the requirments.txt file: `pip3 install -qr requirements.txt`

 # DEPRECIATED temporarily...
 TensorFlow Items Below (*Depreciated* under new arch built on Yolov5)
 ## Resources / Research